Settling down in SG as a foreigner

 Otherwise, there are also international schools to choose from if you prefer one which follows your home syllabus.
 However, the school fees for international schools typically costs a 5-figure sum per year, so do take note.

-Always save for a rainy day since there’s no social security in Singapore.
-Retrenchment may happen anytime, and this can be disastrous for an expat as you would still need to pay for ongoing costs such as rent, while job-hunting.
-Even if you decide to return to your home country, you would need to pay for your air tickets.
+Always save for a rainy day.
+Retrenchment may happen anytime, and this can be disastrous for a foreigner as you would still need to pay for ongoing costs such as rent, while job-hunting.

 The best way to save is to ensure that you put aside a fixed amount each month from your salary for savings.
 You can set up a standing instruction on your bank account to transfer a fixed amount each month into a savings account.

-Money tracking apps such as the NAV Planner can be helpful for you to have a general idea of how you spend your money and which categories you could be overspending on, so that you can cut down your expenses.
+Money tracking apps can be helpful for you to have a general idea of how you spend your money and which categories you could be overspending on, so that you can cut down your expenses.
+You can also click into the “Plan” tab on DBS digibank to have an overview of how you spend your money.

 7. Retirement Planning